 Afternoon: Meiji Shrine and Takeshita Street

-After your karting adventure, wind down at Meiji Shrine, a beautiful Shinto shrine nestled in a large forested park.
-The gravel paths lined with towering trees create a peaceful atmosphere, a nice contrast to the buzzing streets of Harajuku and Shibuya.
+After your karting adventure, wind down at Meiji Shrine, a beautiful Shinto shrine set in a large forested park.
+The gravel paths lined with towering trees create a peaceful atmosphere, a nice contrast to the busy streets of Harajuku and Shibuya.

 Getting There: From Shibuya, take the JR Yamanote Line to Harajuku Station.
 The shrine is a 5-minute walk from the station.